webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Concussion.md

 - Ability/Cost/7
 - Ability/Tier/High
 - Ability/Pool/Intellect
-- Ability/Categories/SPECIAL ATTACK
+- Ability/Categories/Special-Attack
 ---

 ## Concussion
+>7  Intellect

 You cause a pulse of concussive force to explode out from a point you choose within long range.
 The pulse extends up to short range in all directions, dealing 5 points of damage to everything in the area.
 Even if you fail the attack roll, targets in the area take 1 point of damage.
 Action.